Cumulocity-IoT/c8y-adamos-hub-connector/README.md

+# !!!
+Archived -- this repository is currently not actively maintained!

 # Cumulocity IoT ADAMOS Hub Connector (c8y-adamos-hub-connector)
 The Cumulocity IoT ADAMOS Hub Connector provides 2-way synchronization of devices between ADAMOS Hub Services and a Cumulocity IoT Tenant.
 The following functionality is provided: